- IPSE News

 - Latest news

-- HMRC lose yet another IR35 case – if they don’t understand IR35, how on earth do they expect businesses to?
+- HMRC have lost yet another IR35 case.
+If they don’t understand IR35, how on earth do they expect businesses to?

-HMRC lose yet another IR35 case – if they don’t understand IR35, how on earth do they expect businesses to?
+HMRC have lost yet another IR35 case.
+If they don’t understand IR35, how on earth do they expect businesses to?

 - 20 Mar 2019

 Even for HMRC this is an almighty balls-up.
 They thought Lorraine Kelly, yes – the Lorraine Kelly – was operating inside IR35.
 They were wrong.
 It’s the highest profile IR35 case there has ever been, and they were asking for the biggest amount of money ever in an IR35 case (£1.2m) and they have lost – emphatically.